ricardoxu6/USCRecApp_Team28/README.md

     5. Click the small summary window at the bottom of the Map Page to go into the Summary Page
     6. Cancel the corresponding timeslot
     7. Now, the device with the third account logged in should receive the notification (need an internet connection)

+These features are for Project 2.5 as extra functionalities in the Sprint

+To Test Open / Close Notifications (need at least two devices):
+    1. Since we set capacity=2 for all timeslots (convenient for testing), need to use two accounts to reserve the same timeslot
+    2. Now use a third account to view the same timeslot, and join the waitlist
+    3. Use the third account, click the upper right corner "notification" symbol on Map Page to go to the notification setting page, then close the notification
+    4. Use another device to log in to one of the previous accounts (which booked this timeslot before)
+    5. Click the small summary window at the bottom of the Map Page to go into the Summary Page
+    6. Cancel the corresponding timeslot
+    7. Now, the device with the third account logged in should NOT receive the notification (since it is turned off)
+    8. Switch back to the third device, and turn the notification back on
+    9. Now, the device with the third account logged in should receive the notification (since it is turned back on)

+To Test Notifications on upcoming reservations:
+    1. Book an upcoming reservation today
+    2. Calculate how many minutes until the start of this reservation, say T minutes until the start
+    3. Click the upper right corner "notification" symbol on Map Page to go to the Notification Setting Page
+    4. Turn on the notification (if currently off)
+    5. Set a time to something less than T minutes, say T-5 minutes, and click confirm
+    6. About 5 min later, you will receive a notification about the upcoming reservation (may have -1to1 minute error)
+    7. This process can be repeated multiple times to check if changing time works

+To Test Notification Preference is Saved:
+    1. Go to the Notification Setting Page, and create your own preference (notification on/off, if on how many minutes before next reservation)
+    2. Go to the Profile Page, then logout
+    3. Log in to the same account, and go to the Notification Setting Page again
+    4. Now, you should see the preference as you modified it last time

+To Test Change Password:
+    1. Go to the Profile Page, then click "change password"
+    2. Follow the instructions to set a new password, you must enter the same password twice for confirmation
+    3. Login with the new password

+To Test Highlight Today's Reservation
+    1. Book an upcoming reservation today
+    2. Go to the Map Page, looking at the small summary window, the time should be in the color RED
+    3. Click the small window to go to the Summary Page.
+The time should also be in the color RED